 Plasma collected by both the private and public sectors was sold to commercial fractionators which distributed IG in the Czech Republic independently from their plasma collections in the country.
-A shortage of IG was reported during the COVID-19 pandemic, like in many European countries, which led the health authorities to consider mandating the fractionators to commit a certain quantity of IG to be made available to Czech patients before using the excess plasma collected in the Czech Republic to manufacture IG shipped to other countries.
+A shortage of IG was reported during the COVID-19 pandemic, which led the health authorities to consider mandating the fractionators to commit a certain quantity of IG to be made available to Czech patients before using the excess plasma collected in the Czech Republic to manufacture IG shipped to other countries.
+Companies began to offer more IG supply to hospitals due to this threat, as it is in their interest to supply IG to their plasma suppliers.